Cooper Canada

 Cooper Canada Ltd. was a sporting goods and fine leather goods manufacturer based in Toronto, Ontario, Canada.
-In its heyday, the 1960s through to the 1980s, the company was Canada's leading producer of leather baseball gloves and protective equipment for ice hockey and ringette.
+In its heyday, the 1960s through to the 1980s, the company was Canada's leading producer of fine leathergoods, hockey, baseball and lacrosse equipment.
 The company pioneered team-coloured hockey equipment and the use of nylon, foam, and modern plastics in equipment manufacturing.